June 2010 – Places to Connect and Learn

 One last thing

-Don’t forget about our short survey: http://tourismcurrents.com/question
+Don’t forget about our short survey: https://tourismcurrents.com/question (update: survey’s now closed)

 Thanks very much!